blitze299/docker/README.md

 # Basic Docker Web Dev Box

-Basic docker box for little projects & tests.
-I base most of my docker boxes on this one.
+Basic docker box for testing and developing reversy.
+NOT FOR PRODUCTION USE!

 ##  Requirements

 - This repo assumes you store your projects in  `~/code`.
 - [Docker](https://docs.docker.com/engine/installation/) installed
 - [Docker Compose](https://docs.docker.com/compose/install/) installed
+- Databases must be imported seperately

 ## Services